Yasmin-tech/FitJourney/README.md

 We appreciate your contributions and thank you for improving the FitJourney APP API!

-## Contact 👤
+## Contact

-For any questions, feedback, or inquiries, please contact:
+ 👤 For any questions, feedback, or inquiries, please contact:

 - **Name**: Yasmin Mahmud
 - **Email**: jazzsalam2020@gmail.com

 We appreciate your interest in FitJourney and are here to help!

-## License ©️
+## License

-This project is licensed under the MIT License.
+ ©️This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.